 Clara Barton’s introduction noted: “For the record of your dead, you are indebted to the forethought, courage, and perseverance of Dorence Atwater, a young man not yet twenty-one years of age; an orphan; four years a soldier; one tenth part of his whole life a prisoner, with broken health and ruined hopes, he seeks to present to your acceptance the sad gift he has in store for you.”

 Dorence and Clara Barton would tour the country, delivering lectures about Andersonville to raise money for the Office of Missing Soldiers.

-In the 1870s, Dorence Atwater’s work with his list was finished and he joined the State Department, serving first in the consulate in the Seychelle Islands and later in Tahiti.
-There he married into the Royal Family in 1775 and established several successful businesses.
+In the 1870s, Dorence Atwater finished his work with his list and he joined the State Department.
+He served first in the consulate in the Seychelle Islands and later in Tahiti.
+There he married into the royal family in 1875 and established several successful businesses.

-In 1908, Dorence and his wife Princess Moetia Salmon Atwater would make a return to Connecticut to see old friends and family.
+In 1908, Dorence and his wife Princess Moetia Salmon Atwater returned to Connecticut to see old friends and family.
 The couple maintained homes in San Francisco and Tahiti.
 In 1910, Dorence died.
 He was beloved by Tahitians for his and his wife’s work with the poor.
 He received the first state funeral ever conducted for a non-native Tahitian.

 This story about Dorence Atwater was updated in 2019.